June 28, 2017

 Clojure and the Esoteric Mysteries of Vars

 I recently had the drive/opportunity to deep-dive on how Clojure’s namespaces function and how they provide a simple abstraction using the concept of Clojure’s “Vars”.
 Here is a deep-dive on how they work.
 This is a two-part series.
 The next part of the series is available at Clojure and the Esoteric Mysteries of Namespaces.
-Vars: A Simplified Model of Variables One of Clojure’s essential motivations is to provide a hosted runtime for easily concurrent programs, wherein most of the challenges of locking and thread-safety are provided “for free” (at least in the sense of the programmer not having to worry about these low-level concepts). ...
+Vars: A Simplified Model of Variables One of Clojure’s essential motivations is to provide a hosted runtime for easily concurrent programs, wherein most of the challenges of locking and thread-safety are provided “for free” (at least in the sense of the programmer not having to worry about these low-level concepts).
+To that end, Clojure implements its variables differently than most other languages. ...

 June 4, 2017